Dishali-Sonmale/Assignment/README.md

 Welcome to OrnVerse Technologies

-As a part of hiring process you need to complete this project as an assigment with following deliverables by 8th December 2023 12 PM
+As a part of hiring process you need to complete this project as an assigment with following deliverables

+### Deadline
+8th December 2023 12.00 PM

 ##Make sure your system meets following requirements before you start
 1. Visual Studio community 2022